khill25/Dreamdrive64/README.md

 In development Nintendo 64 flash cart based around Raspberry Pi RP2040s.

 # Current Dev Status
-* Development is in progress with firmware at a functional stage although missing some features.
-* v1-lite versions can load roms up to 16MBs
-  * Are basic boards useful for developers wanting to test on real hardware.
-  * Barebones, easy to build yourself.
-* v2 based boards (DREAMDrive64) can boot roms with active firmware development in progress.
+* DREAMDrive64 can boot roms with active firmware development in progress.
-	* SD read speed is currently limited by the SPI interface.
-Looking into SDIO upgrades for faster rom load times
 	* Menu rom can navigate the sd file system assuming a rational number of files/folders (256 at the moment per directory, 10 directory depth limit)
 	* Menu rom can render thumbnail boxart of a rom when scrolling through file list
-	* Libdragon changes are needed if you want to compile your own rom for the firmware, those changes aren't up anywhere... yet!
+	* Libdragon changes are needed if you want to compile your own rom for the firmware, those changes are in PR over at the libdragon repo
-  * Hardware design is still in flux.
-Only attempt to build your own if you are willing to debug random hardware/software issues.
+	* Firmware is stable with a v1.0.0 release available right now, with more improvements on the way.

 ---
 # Getting one